 For this sauce, I bought my chiltepin chiles through Gourmet Sleuth.
 Apparently when the harvest is on, locals drop what they’re doing to gather the little chiles because they bring such a high price — up to $30 a pound in some years.
 My little jar cost me $9.
-You can also buy seeds online and grow your own, although the seeds are really hard to germinate; I’ve failed twice.
+You can look for them in Mexican markets or buy seeds online and grow your own, although the seeds are really hard to germinate; I’ve failed twice.
 Anyone out there successfully grow chiltepins?

 As for flavor, it’s smoky, hot and rich all at once.
 The closest store-bought equivalent I can come up with in flavor is Cholula hot sauce, which is another of my favorites.
 The chiltepin chiles whack you right up front, but then go away — it’s the opposite of a red jalapeno, whose heat can sneak up on you a few minutes later.

 I use this hot sauce on pretty much everything: Eggs, Mexican food, cold chicken or pheasant, in tomato sauces, on clams… you get the point. use it wherever you would use any normal hot sauce.